-A submitted all the information required by Notice 98-34.
-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34.
+A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

+Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 97-19, as modified by Notice 98-34, therefore, A will not be presumed to have a principal purpose of tax avoidance when she expatriates.